begoon/tmpz/webassembly/README.md

 should not use any standard C functions.

-Interestingly, the result of the function `upper()`, which is a pointer, is returned to JavaScript as a number (not as a pointer).
-This number is an offset from the beginning of the memory buffer on the JavaScript side.
+Interestingly, the result of the function `upper()`, which is a pointer, is returned to JavaScript as a number, not as a pointer.
+This number is an offset from the beginning of the WebAssembly memory buffer on the JavaScript side.

-C deals with pointers, but JavaScript see the memory buffer as a flat array and uses offsets to access its elements.
+C deals with pointers, but JavaScript sees the memory buffer as a flat array and uses offsets to access its elements.

 In fact, WASM "direct memory access" is not what it literally means.
 WASM memory is a reguar JavaScript object, which is a flat array of bytes.
-It is lifecycle is managed by JavaScript garbage collector as any other JavaScript object.
+Its lifecycle is managed by JavaScript garbage collector as any other JavaScript objects.

 ## Run WASM in the browser